 Growing up in Michigan, Kadie always had a love for dogs and a desire to help others.
 Through her love of pit bulls, Kadie found Wags and Walks and began volunteering in the fall of 2013.
 Shortly after that, Kadie began fostering pit bulls for the organization and foster failed with two beautiful girls, Pearl and Millie.
 Kadie continues to foster for the organization, but has also merged her professional life as a therapist and her volunteer life with Wags and Walks by bringing some of our pit bulls to out reach programs in the community.
 Kadie helps Wags and Walks show the community of Los Angeles what amazing dogs pit bulls and all rescue dogs can be.

 Veronica joined the Wags and Walks team in June 2014.
 Having fostered and volunteered for other rescues since she was a teenager, she finally adopted her first wonderful mutt, Bean, in 2013 from an independent rescuer.
 She is now a mother of two fur babies including pit bull Cash (pictured).
 Veronica is dedicated to spreading awareness of the huge homeless dog population in Los Angeles and making big changes through advocating rescue.
-Veronica is primarily responsible for facilitating "meet'n'greets" with potential adopters and pups of interest a for Wags and Walks when we are not holding adoption events as well as helping to run The Wags Club.
+Veronica helps run Wags Club, writes many of our dog's bios and helps coordinate meet and greets for many of our adoptable dogs.

 Nicole Foos is proud and excited to be one of the fundraising chairs for Wags and Walks.
 An event planner, facilitator of Women’s Healing Circles, lawyer, wife and mother of two she has been a dog lover and owner virtually her whole life - currently Frankie, a pit/lab mix and Wags and Walks alumni Chester (formerly Smokey) a pit bull mix.